Iepoev/Thesis/paper/source/07_medische_context.md

 HRR has become a significant, non-invasive measure of cardiovascular-parasympathetic influence and general cardiovascular health.
 A large number of studies suggest that slowed HRR is an independent predictor of all-cause mortality [@Qiu2017].
 Fast HRR is statistically significantly faster in athletes [@Danieli2014], and is associated with cardiac adaptation to physical activities of various durations and intensities [@Durmic2019].
 HRR differs alot from subject to subject, depending on the type of sport the subject is trained in, his/her age, the intensity of the training regime, etc. [@Durmic2019] It is important to use the change in HRR over time as a measure of increased fitness, instead of using it as a baseline fitness metric.

 HRR has a fast phase and a slow phase (see also section \ref{hrr}).
 Analysis revealed that the fast phase accounts for almost all of the HR decay after a intermediate intensity sessions (≈ 98%), remaining only a minor portion of the decay falling in the slow phase (≈ 2%).
 On the other hand, slightly different contributions are observed in High Intensity sessions (91% and 9%).
 For these reasons, percentage values of slow and fast phase might provide complementary information when comparing different exercise intensities.
 This same study also demonstrated that high-intensity exertion delays both parasympathetic reactivation and sympathetic withdrawal, resulting in a flatter curve [@Bartels2018].

-Heart rate kinetics: .
-Because of the existence of the slow component, there is a wide range of exercise intensities (which depend on the physical condition ofthe individual) for which a steady state in the heart rate values cannot be attained.
-As the slow component is linked to the process of fatigue, the higher the intensity that can be sustained in the absence of slow component, the better the prospects for endurance.
-Endurance training will have the ef- fect of elevating the value oflactate threshold ofan individual and thus eliminate the slow com- ponent for some exercise intensities.
-This way exercise intensities which were initially severe for the particular person might become heavy or even moderate following training [@Zakynthinaki2015]

-HRR (vooral de fast phase) correleert met parasympathetic modulation [@Danieli2014]
+The fast phase HRR correlates with parasympathetic modulation [@Danieli2014]

-geen significante correlatie tussen HRR en HRV [@Esco2010] [@Molina2016]

-HRR correleert met Baeke score, snellere recovery voor "getrained (hogere training load)/meer spieren/actieve lifestyle" [@Buchheit2006]

-HRR, specifiek HRI (zijnde HRmax – 1-min post-exercise HR (HRrec1), aka fast phase HRR) correleert met VO2 Max, aangezien VO2Max correleert met [@Durmic2019]

-Another importance ofour results is the significant positive correlation between VO2max values and HRI, implicating that HRR pattern may be a potentially useful cardiovascular fitness level measuring parameter in elite athletes.
-In addition, the results of this study proposed an optimal cut-off value that could be used as an indicator of the level of aerobic capacity in elite athletes.
-The usefulness ofthe proposed cut-offvalue is even more important considering that, according to the results of this study, there was a strong positive correlation between VO2max values and HRI values.
-Thus, our results put HRR pattern in elite athletes into a different perception.
-Namely, previous studies showed that HRR represents a complex interaction between autonomic and numerous humoral factors (6).
-The fact that HRR is associated with a fine autonomic balance, while VO2max is mostly connected with enhanced sympathetic activity, put HRI into a different perspective.
-Namely, fine autonomic balance, with the parasympathetic predomination, represents not only the main difference between athletes and sedentary people, but also could be used in training-induced disturbances and as a training prescription method in elite athletes [@Durmic2019]
+Studies have shown no correlation between HRR and HRV [@Esco2010] [@Molina2016], but a correlation exists between HRR and Baeke score [@Buchheit2006], which means that having an active lifestyle results in faster HRR.
+Fast phase HRR (specifically, the Heart Rate Index, being HR_max minus Heart rate after 1 minute of recovery) also correlates with VO2 Max.
+As VO2 max is primarily influenced by sympathetic activity, this means that an incread in fitness not only means higher parasympathetic modulation, but also enhanced sympathetic activity.
+In general, HRR can be used as a measure of Autonomic Nervous System adaptation [@Durmic2019].

 ### Hoe wordt fitheid getrained TODO
  - Recovery and performance in sport: Consensus statement